Ceramic Clear Braces

 Once the system have achieved the desired tooth alignment, your oral surgeon may advise wearing plastic retainer or a mouthguard for some time.
 Retainers are created after making an impression of the natural teeth, helping consolidate the alignment achieved already, and prevent the tendency of teeth to shift back to their original alignment.
 Your orthodontist or oral surgeon will inform you if you need to wear a retainer, and if so for how long.

 How to take Care

 These braces are not as strong as metallic ones.
 They need more attention and care than all-metal braces.
 The following essential points are worth noting:

-- Avoid foods that can stain your braces.
+- Avoid foods that can stain them.
 Specifically, avoid tobacco, berries, tomato, liquor products, dark sodas, coffee and foods rich in artificial coloring.

 - You must be on top of your oral hygiene.
-The structure of the braces have the chance of plaque forming more than those without braces.
+The structure of these devices have the chance of plaque forming more than those without them.
 Brushing, and flossing twice a day, and rinsing your mouth after every meal is a good way to avoid tooth decay.
-You dentist may have you brush with a special interdental toothbrush.
+Your dentist may have you brush with a special interdental toothbrush.

 - Regular check up visits – All patients: kids, adolescents, teens and adults must regularly visit for checkups.
-Regular checkups helps your dental health and ensures your braces are working properly.
+Regular checkups helps your dental health and ensures that they are working properly.

-- Avoid whitening toothpastes – Whitening toothpaste may leave dark patches under your braces,or affect bracket color.
+- Avoid whitening toothpastes – Whitening toothpaste may leave dark patches under the brackets,or affect bracket color.

 Pros and Cons